nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

     InstantAnalytics::$plugin->ga4->getAnalytics()->addEvent($viewItemEvent);
 ```

-Your IDE should give you auto-complete for the various parameters each event takes, but you can also refer to the [PHP GA4 Measurement Protocol](https://github.com/br33f/php-GA4-Measurement-Protocol) documentation for a static reference.
+Your IDE should give you autocomplete for the various parameters each event takes, but you can also refer to the [PHP GA4 Measurement Protocol](https://github.com/br33f/php-GA4-Measurement-Protocol) documentation for a static reference.

 ### Plugin interaction